nick-kanakis/effective-java-in-a-nutshell/README.md

 **Static keyword**

-- *Static field:*  static variables go in a particular pool in JVM memory called Metaspace (or PemGen), this means that if a field is declared static, then exactly a single copy of that field is created and shared among all instances of that class.
-It doesn’t matter how many times we initialize a class;
+- *Static field:*  static variables go in a particular pool in JVM memory called Metaspace (or PemGen).
-there will always be only one copy of static field belonging to it.
+When a variable is declared as static, then a single copy of variable is created and shared among all objects at class level.
-The value of this static field will be shared across all object of either same of any different class.
+Static variables are, essentially, global variables.
+All instances of the class share the same static variable.
 - *Static Methods:* static methods also belong to a class instead of the object, and so they can be used without creating objects of the class.
-Static methods cannot be overridden, and canot access non-static content
+Static methods cannot be overridden, and cannot access non-static content
 - *Static Block:* A static block is used for initializing static variables.
+It gets executed exactly once, when the class is first loaded.
 - *Static Class:* Discussed in section above.

 ### Item 25: Limit source files to a single top-level class